 How Are Hot Water Recirculation Systems Activated?

-The ones with the timers work on demand, you can set the timer to let it operate during the peak hours only such as in the morning when everyone has to go to office/school.
+The ones with the timers work on demand; you can set the timer to let it operate during the peak hours only, such as in the morning when everyone has to go to the office/school.

-The thermostat ones are those with heat sensors, they turn on the pump when the water temperature falls below a certain temperature and switch off when it reaches a particular temperature.
+The thermostat ones are those with heat sensors; they turn on the pump when the water temperature falls below a specific temperature and switch off when it reaches a particular temperature.

-Whether the hot water system is on demand or automatic, it surely reduces the percentage of water wasted yearly while you wait outside to have heated water.
-They reduce the time it takes to heat the water, recirculating systems are especially known for delivering hot water to faucets quickly.
+Whether the hot water system is on-demand or automatic, it indeed reduces the percentage of water wasted yearly while you wait outside to have heated water.
+They reduce the time it takes to heat the water; recirculating systems are primarily known for delivering hot water to faucets quickly.

-They save a lot of water, installing a hot water recirculation pump in your house, you will save around 15,000-20,000 gallons of water yearly.
+They save a lot of water; by installing a hot water recirculation pump in your house, you will save around 15,000-20,000 gallons of water yearly.
 According to the US Department Of Energy, 400 billion to 1.3 trillion gallons of water is wasted nationally by households in one year.

-These systems are very powerful in themselves, save a lot of water from draining uselessly and also save you a lot of electricity bills.
-It can be a bit costly to purchase and adjust the whole setup in a new house but they sure are going to save you a lot of money in the future.
+These systems are very powerful in themselves, save a lot of water from draining uselessly, and save you from excessive electricity bills.
+It can be a bit costly to purchase and adjust the whole setup in a new house, but they sure will save you a lot of money in the future.